ol-sen/medreaders/docs/index.rst

 ===================================================
 **Source code:** https://github.com/ol-sen/medreaders

-The package contains the code for reading a dataset into memory and for auxiliary tasks:
+The package contains the functions for reading a dataset into memory and for auxiliary tasks:

-    * resize images with their ground truth masks;
+    * resizing images with their ground truth masks;
-    * save images and their ground truth masks slice by slice.
+    * saving images and their ground truth masks slice by slice.

-In order to use the functions from this package you should download a dataset that you need from `Grand Challenges in Biomedical Image Analysis <https://grand-challenge.org/challenges/>`_.
+In order to use this package you should download a dataset that you need from `Grand Challenges in Biomedical Image Analysis <https://grand-challenge.org/challenges/>`_.

-Currently the package contains the code for reading `ACDC dataset <https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html>`_.
+Currently the package provides the means for working with `ACDC dataset <https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html>`_.

 --------------